monktastic/no-more-contempt/scratch/key-points.md

 - On the surface, we and they may be enemies, but under the covers, our darkness is secretly allied.
 This is the trick by which the darkness spreads nearly unchecked, getting each of us to strengthen it while flawlessly convinced that we're fighting it.
 And the darker the world becomes, the harder it gets to see that this is what we're actually doing.

-- The darkness is caused by a kind of parasite in the mind — but yours and mine aren't truly separate.
-All of ours together behave like a distributed malevolent entity, manipulating all of humanity from beneath our conscious thresholds.
+- All of our parasites together behave like a distributed malevolent entity, manipulating all of humanity from beneath our conscious thresholds.
 The Christians know it as the Devil, and the Buddhists call it the ego.
 You can treat this as a metaphor, but it is also as real as anything you can touch.
 It is why some people believe in the existence of an evil global conspiracy pulling the strings from behind the scenes.
 It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they all ultimately filter up.
 It keeps our attention fixated perpetually outward, on the evil "out there," to prevent us from looking closely enough "in here," at the one place where we can actually defeat it, and thereby be of genuine service to others.
-Every act of unkindness we have ever perpetrated on _anyone_ has secretly been in its service.
+Every act of unkindness we have ever perpetrated on _anyone_ has secretly been in its service — and part of us has always known this.

+- But this knowledge rarely reaches conscious awareness.
+We only hear the part of our mind that cleverly calculates how our behavior was a net good.
+The knowledge of our darkness exists in a kind of limbo state, but we _can_ learn to become fully conscious of it.
+When we do, something astonishing happens.

 - At the very deepest level, nobody could possibly want it.
 Yet the more deeply it has ensnared their minds, the less able they are to recognize it.
 The only reason we perceive evil as being _intrinsic_ to their minds is because our own parasite has ensnared _us._ Its whole trick is to alter our perception at such a deep level that certain people appear _fundamentally defective_, thus making contempt feel not only justified, but positively righteous.
 It is precisely the same trick that has enabled every atrocity ever committed.
 Every time any one of us accedes to this misperception — no matter who our target is — we reinforce the same tendency in others.
 This is how the darkness spreads without anyone being aware of their own complicity.